PARKYUNSU/VoiceToLipSync/README.md

 </p>

 ---
 LipSync-Voice is a high-quality lip-sync video generation system that leverages deep learning to synchronize facial movements with speech.
-This framework processes input audio and video through ``LipSync.ipynb``, extracting speech features and synchronizing them with facial motions to create realistic lip-sync videos—all without requiring manual installation of dependencies.
+This framework processes input a sample video through ``LipSync.ipynb``, extracting speech features and synchronizing them with facial motions to create realistic lip-sync videos—all without requiring manual installation of dependencies.

 ## Project Duration